West Nottingham Township, Pennsylvania

 West Nottingham Township is a township in Chester County, Pennsylvania, United States.
 The population was 2,722 at the 2010 census.

 History

 The township was originally disputed territory between Pennsylvania and Maryland, resolved eventually by the Mason–Dixon line.
 Established in 1718, West Nottingham Township dates back to 1701 when a group of William Penn's followers settled in the Nottingham Area.
 It is named after Nottinghamshire, England.
 The township also formed part of the northern section of Susquehanna Manor later known as New Connaught, a large settlement tract established by Maryland and named after the western province of Connacht in Ireland that courted Irish settlement into the area.
 The dispute led to heavy Quaker and Scotch-Irish settlement of the area.

 Geography

 According to the United States Census Bureau, the township has a total area of 13.9 sqmi, of which 0.04 sqmi, or 0.29%, is water.
+It contains the census-designated place of Nottingham.